HMS Scotia: Tay and Forth Divisions

-An important 'first' has been the establishment of Scotias Satellites.
-Although Scotia is a large and vigorous unit, it was recognised that its distance from the city centres of Edinburgh and Dundee was inhibiting recruitment at a time when the Royal Navy's demand for reservists was growing.

-Scotia became the testbed for a scheme to extend the RNR footprint with the first satellite unit, the Tay Division of HMS Scotia in Dundee, which started training in 1999 and rapidly established itself as the national benchmark.
-It was soon followed by another Scotia satellite, Forth Division, in Edinburgh.
+Scotias Satellites units were established as it was recognised that its distance from the city centres of Edinburgh and Dundee was inhibiting recruitment at a time when the Royal Navy's demand for reservists was growing.
+Scotia became the testbed for a scheme to extend the RNR footprint with the first satellite unit, the Tay Division of HMS Scotia in Dundee, which started training in 1999 and remains active.
+Tay was soon followed by another Scotia satellite, Forth Division, in Edinburgh, however the Forth Division in Edinburgh closed in 2004.

-It was as a direct result of these efforts in expansion that Scotia was awarded the "Director's Trophy" in 2001.

-Forth Division in Edinburgh closed in 2004.